Coronavirus In West Virginia: Gov. Justice holds a 1 PM news conference on COVID-19 coronavirus update

 You can watch the news conference on the 7News Facebook page or here on WTRF.com

-- Kroger begins limiting number of customers in stores due to COVID-19
+- Colorado girl who pioneered medical marijuana for seizures dies following battle with coronavirus

-- Coronavirus In Marshall County: First two people in Marshall County released from quarantine
+- Coronavirus In Ohio County: New positive COVID-19 Coronavirus case reported in Ohio County

-- Supermoon: This week’s full moon will be the biggest and brightest of the year
+- Coronavirus In West Virginia: WV DHHR confirms 50 new COVID-19 coronavirus cases; 462 total

 - Coronavirus In West Virginia: Gov. Justice holds a 1 PM news conference on COVID-19 coronavirus update